Asthma

 Exercise

 Regular exercise is important to health.
-Talk to your doctor for the best advice about exercising during pregnancy.
+Talk with your doctor for the best advice about exercising during pregnancy.
 Swimming is a great exercise for people with asthma.
 Using quick-relief medicine 10 to 15 minutes before exercise may help you tolerate recommended exercise.

 Are Asthma Medicines Safe to Use During Pregnancy?